Folksdev-camp/folksdev-fatimeyukkaldiran/README.md

 ---
 This project provides to create their blogs by users.
 ### Summary
-Users be able to create, update and delede their blogs.
-Also they can add their social media accounts and blogs can be commented on.
+Users be able to create, update and delete their blogs.
+Also, they can add their social media accounts and blogs can be commented on.

 ---
-### Task1
+### Task 1
-- Create project and load Github.
+- Create project and load GitHub.
+---

+### Task 2
+* Create dummy CRUD api(BlogController) and prepare validations.
 ---
 ### Tech Stack
 ---